WASHINGTON -- There is a common thread running through President Obama's pro-choice agenda: the coercion of those who disagree with it.

 The explanations of pro-choice Catholics are varied.
 Some say they will not impose their private religious views on others.
 But moral beliefs about human dignity are not religious dogmas such as transubstantiation or the Trinity.
 They are assertions about the nature of political justice.
 Removing the transcendent basis for human rights would also remove the central argument of the Declaration of Independence and the primary motivation for American social reform from abolition to the civil rights movement.

 Others claim they are merely employing an alternative method to secure the rights of the unborn -- through social welfare programs rather than legal restrictions.
 In Sebelius' case, the overall abortion rate in Kansas did decline slightly more than the national reduction, though it is difficult to trace this drop to her policies.
-And the question arises: Couldn't a Catholic politician support women in crisis
+And the question arises: Couldn't a Catholic politician support women in crisis and effective protections for viable children?

 Pro-choice Catholics respond that the legal remedies on abortion have been exhausted, so we might as well focus on the common-ground issue of abortion reduction -- a cause that does deserve support.
 But legal remedies have not been exhausted; they have been pre-empted by the courts.
 The exercise of democracy on abortion would probably not lead to restrictions on early abortions.
 But it would probably lead to broader protections for viable children.
 And it is difficult to imagine how anyone committed to the principle that "all life is sacred" could oppose such a democratic outcome.